HASNUR-JAHAN/Early-Prediction-of-Birth-weight-Based-on-Maternal-Factors/README.md

-The data which was given to me was to predict early birth weight of children during mother's pregnency on basis of some maternal fectors.<br>
+The data which was given to me was to predict early birth weight of children during mother's pregnancy on basis of some maternal factors.<br>
-For building a model to predict warly birth wight I have gone through several process.
+For building a model to predict early birth weight I have gone through several process.
 They are:<br>

 At first import all necessary libraries.<br>
 Then import and read the data.
 Understand some necessary things like info decription for the data<br>